sujaygarlanka/Jamak/README.md

 <img src="./logos/electronics-schematic.png" width="600">

 Below is a diagram illustrating the flow of the data between main components.
-The data in our design flows from the trackpad and keyboard to the phone to control it via USB-B protocol and from the phone to the LCD screen via Miracast wireless protocol.
-Using USB-B and Miracast allows us to support multiple phone brands, microUSB, and multiple Android versions.
+The data in our design flows from the trackpad and keyboard to the phone to control it via USB-A protocol and from the phone to the LCD screen via Miracast wireless protocol.
+Using USB-A and Miracast allows us to support multiple phone brands, microUSB, and multiple Android versions.

 <img src="./logos/data-schematic.png" width="700">